johanvdp/net-radio/README.md

 + Update LCD

 ## Page
+Manage the transition between multiple pages.
+Making one page active and visible at one time.
+Each page provides its own strategy to:

 + Evaluate user input
-+ Perform action
++ Perform actions
++ Navigate to a different page
 + Update display

 ## Reader
-+ Read file
-	+ Read data from network file and write to buffer
-+ Read stream
-	+ Read data from network stream and write to buffer
+Read data from network a stream and write to the buffer

 ## Buffer
-+ Provide read and write methods
++ Provide access to read and write methods.

 ## Player
 + Read from buffer (stream source)
 + Send to DSP (stream sink)

-## Boundary
+## Control
 + Provides debug interface
 + Interpret control commands